USF-CS631-S24/USF-CS631-S24.github.io/assignments/project02.md

 # RISC-V Assembly and NTLang Code Generation

-## Due Mon Mar 4th by 11:59pm in your Project02 GitHub repo
+## Due Wed Mar 6th by 11:59pm in your Project02 GitHub repo

-## Interactive Grading on Tue Mar 5th and Wed Mar 6th.
-No Lectures.
-You will signup on a provided Google signup sheet.
+## Note: there will be no interactive grading for Project02.
+We will review your code offline.

 ## Links